opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ##### Running GitSDK WASM in browser (web worker)

-If running git-sdk-wasm in [in web worker](https://github.com/petersalomonsen/wasm-git#example-webworker-with-pre-built-binaries), all git/fs operations won't be blocking the main JS thread.
+If running git-sdk-wasm [in web worker](https://github.com/petersalomonsen/wasm-git#example-webworker-with-pre-built-binaries), all git/fs operations won't be blocking the main JS thread.

-However as the file system must be synced via message passing between the web worker and browser js thread.
+However then the file system must be synced via message passing between the web worker and browser js thread.

 As we can't run all logic in a web worker as the file system must be exposed to users and not be abstracted, to avoid message passing syncing, there should be no web worker used.